DDMAL/linkedmusic-website/papers.md

 ***

+Deng, Sai, Greta Heng, Amanda Xu, Lihong Zhu, and Xiaoli Li.
+2022.
+“Enhance the Discovery and Interoperability of Culturally Rich Information: The Chinese Women Poets WikiProject.”
+Poster presented at the The Chinese American Librarians Association (CALA) Annual Conference 2022, Washington DC, United States, June 25. https://stars.library.ucf.edu/ucfscholar/1123.

+> A group of Chinese American librarians from several institutions formed a WikiProject team: Chinese Culture and Heritage group in 2020 to study Wikidata.
+The group hoped to explore the potential of Wikidata, contribute to the diversity of data in Wikidata which has been increasingly utilized in libraries’ discovery systems, and seek collaboration opportunities.
+Its primary focus is to create and enhance Wikidata items that showcase Chinese culture and heritage information.
+This poster will present an overview of the Chinese Women Poets Wikiproject, the first project the group has embarked on, that uses OpenRefine and PyWikibot to enhance over 4,000 Chinese women poets’ names in Wikidata.
+In addition, the presenters will discuss the challenges and the benefits of the project as well as their future work.

+***

+Dias, Mariana, and Carla Teixeira Lopes.
+2022.
+“Mining Typewritten Digital Representations to Support Archival Description.”
+In *Proceedings of the Workshops and Doctoral Consortium of the 26th International Conference on Theory and Practice of Digital Libraries*, 6.
+Padua, Italy: CEUR Workshop Proceedings. https://ceur-ws.org/Vol-3246/09_Paper2.pdf.

+> Linked Data is used in various fields as a new way of structuring and connecting data.
+Cultural heritage institutions have been using linked data to improve archival descriptions and promote findability.
+Given this, in EPISA, a research project on this topic, the authors propose to use the contents of the digital representations associated with the objects to assist archivists in their description tasks.
+More specifically, to extract information from the digital representations useful for an initial ontology population that should be validated or edited by the archivist.
+They apply optical character recognition in an initial stage to convert the digital representation to a machine-readable format.
+They then use ontology-oriented programming to identify and instantiate ontology concepts using neural networks and contextual embeddings.

+***

 Dobriy, Daniil, and Axel Polleres.
 2022.
 “Analysing and Promoting Ontology Interoperability in Wikibase.”
 In *Wikidata ’22: Wikidata Workshop at ISWC 2022*, 7.
 Online. https://wikidataworkshop.github.io/2022/papers/Wikidata_Workshop_2022_paper_9774.pdf.

 > Wikibase, the open-source software behind Wikidata, increasingly gains popularity among third-party Linked Data publishers.
 However, the platform’s unique data model decreases the degree of interoperability with existing Semantic Web standards and tools that underlie Linked Data as codified by Linked Data principles.
 In particular, this unique data model of Wikibase also undermines the direct reuse of ontologies and vocabularies, in a manner compliant with Semantic Web standards and Linked Data principles.
 To this end, firstly, we compare the Wikibase data model to the established RDF data model.
 Secondly, we enumerate a series of challenges for importing existing ontologies into Wikibase.
 Thirdly, we present practical solutions to these challenges and introduce a tool for importing and re-using ontologies within Wikibase.
 Thus, the paper aims to promote ontology interoperability in Wikibase and by doing so hopes to contribute to higher degree of inter-linkage of Wikibase instances with Linked Open Data.

+***

+Doub, Bolton.
+2022.
+“Documenting a Move Using Archival Description: Tools for Bridging the Gaps Between Physical and Intellectual Control.” *Journal of Western Archives* 13 (1):19.

+> Following the move of approximately 40,000 linear feet of archival material between offsite storage facilities, the University of Southern California (USC) Libraries began a project to document these holdings’ new locations using ArchivesSpace.
+This case study explores a combination of tools--including the ArchivesSpace API, Python scripts, OpenRefine, and spreadsheet applications--that the USC Libraries used to batch-edit and create container data in ArchivesSpace following the move.
+The paper discusses the challenges and shortcomings of these tools for editing particular forms of legacy data entered into USC’s instance of ArchivesSpace long before the move.
+When the creators of this past description prioritized the work of establishing intellectual control (describing the informational content of archival resources) using methods that neglected descriptive prerequisites for the future maintenance of physical control (tracking the physical locations of archival holdings), the tools outlined in this paper were less effective in editing that legacy data.

 ***